willguille/Bootstrap-Portfolio/README.md

 ## Usage

-Follow the [link](https://willguille.github.io/Bootstrap-Portfolio/) to see the final result of the code refactor.
+Follow the [link](https://willguille.github.io/Bootstrap-Portfolio/) to see the final result of the portfolio.
 ![Screenshot of the deployed website](images/screenshot-web-final.png)

 ## License